Spring Security - How to Fix WebSecurityConfigurerAdapter Deprecated

 That’s how to remove the warning “The type WebSecurityConfigurerAdapter is deprecated” in Spring-based application with Spring Security.
 You need to declare SecurityFilterChain and WebSecurityCustomizer beans instead of overriding methods of WebSecurityConfigurerAdapter class.

-NOTE: If you don’t want to change your current code, you should keep Spring Boot version lower than 2.7.0 or Spring Security version older than 5.7.1.
+NOTES: If you don’t want to change your current code, you should keep Spring Boot version lower than 2.7.0 or Spring Security version older than 5.7.1.
+In Spring Security 6.x, the WebSecurityConfigurerAdapter class is even removed, and the aforementioned solution still applies.
+I recommend you check this guide to learn more about solutions for other deprecated methods in Spring Security.

 I hope you have found this post helpful.
 Thanks for reading.